MicrosoftDocs/cpp-docs/docs/mfc/tn030-customizing-printing-and-print-preview.md

 ## To add UI to the preview mode

-1. Derive a view class from **CPreviewView**.
+1. Derive a view class from `CPreviewView`.

 2. Add command handlers for the UI aspects you desire.

-3. If you are adding visual aspects to the display, override `OnDraw` and perform your drawing after calling **CPreviewView::OnDraw.**
+3. If you are adding visual aspects to the display, override `OnDraw` and perform your drawing after calling `CPreviewView::OnDraw`.

 ## OnFilePrintPreview
  This is the command handler for print preview.
 Its default implementation is: